Exclusive: Proksa discusses ring return, backs Eubank over Saunders

 “I have to fight and beat opponents like Sulecki if I want to get back to the heights I was at before and face the European middleweight hierarchy.

-Those ‘European leaders’ Proksa speaks of are current title holder Billy Joe Saunders and his upcoming November 29 rival Chris Eubank Jr, both of whom could potentially be future foes for the 29-3 contender.
+Those ‘European leaders’ Proksa speaks of are current title-holder Billy Joe Saunders and his upcoming November 29 rival Chris Eubank Jr, who could potentially be future foes for the 29-3 contender.

 “I aim to prove with my performance that I am still at European level on Saturday, then of course that I would like to fight Saunders or Eubank in the future once their fight is over,” said Proksa.

-“I’ll be cheering for Eubank Jr on the night because I’m a big fan of his father and I was fascinated by him when I was younger.
-It would be an honour to share the ring with Eubank’s son in the future.”
+“I’ll be cheering for Eubank Jr on the night because I’m a big fan of his father, and I was fascinated by him when I was younger.
+It would be an honor to share the ring with Eubank’s son in the future.”